August 1922

 Ó Ruairc (2009), pg 309

-Fenit Landing 450 Dublin Guards (pro-Treaty), on board the Lady Wicklow, land by sea in Fenit, Co Kerry.
-(Horgan says 4th.)
-They are led by General Paddy O’Daly.
-They land under some fire but they bring the Vickers machine gun on the turret of armoured car (which was strapped to the deck) into action and this brings the fire from land to a stop quickly.
-Anti-Treaty Volunteer Tom Flynn is killed.
+They land under some fire but they bring the Vickers machine gun on the turret of an armoured car (which was strapped to the deck) into action and this brings the fire from land to a stop quickly.
+Anti-Treaty Volunteer Tom Flynn is killed in the exchange of fire.

-As they proceed towards Tralee, they meet anti-Treaty fire at Spa which results in the death of pro-Treaty Private Paddy Quinn of Meath St in Dublin.
-Also killed is Volunteer John O’Sullivan from Castlegregory.
 As they enter Tralee, six pro-Treaty soldiers and one medical orderly are killed.
 The anti-Treaty forces withdraw from Tralee after attempting, but only partially succeeding, to burn down Ballymullen Barracks which the pro-Treaty forces set up as their HQ.

-O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 166; Dorney (2017), pg 124; Horgan (2018), pg 131; Doyle (2008), pgs 117-125
+O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 166; Dorney (2017), pg 124; Horgan (2018), pg 131; Doyle (2008), pgs 117-125; O’Shea (2021), pg 159

-Aug-02 to 03
+Aug-02 to 03-22/1

-Fighting begins between South Tipperary anti-Treaty forces (some 200 men led by Dinny Lacey and Dan Breen) and some 500 pro-Treaty forces (led by John Prout) coming from Waterford and approximately 200 men coming from Kilkenny (led by Colonel-Commandant Thornton).
+Fighting begins between South Tipperary anti-Treaty forces (some 200 men led by Dinny Lacey and Dan Breen) and some 500 pro-Treaty forces (led by John Prout) coming from Waterford and approximately pro-Treaty 200 men coming from Kilkenny (led by Colonel-Commandant Thornton).

 After sustained fighting, the pro-Treaty men coming from Kilkenny take the village of Killamery.
 The anti-Treaty men (under Dan Breen) escape towards Carrick-on-Suir.

-The following morning (3rd), Prout’s men cautiously enter Carrick-on-Suir to find that the anti-Treaty forces had evacuated the town.
+The following morning (August 3rd), Prout’s men cautiously enter Carrick-on-Suir to find that the anti-Treaty forces had evacuated the town.
 The pro-Treaty troops coming from Kilkenny arrive in Carrick-on-Suir in the afternoon.

-Anti-Treaty forces also evacuate Cashel on the 4th.
-See August 9th.
+Anti-Treaty forces evacuate Cashel on August 4th.
+See Aug-09-22/1.

 Hopkinson (1988), pgs 168-169; Curran J M (1980), pg 242; McCarthy (2015), pg 110; Walsh (2018), pgs 188-192